mayukhghosh/nobias/README.md

 The rest of the options work in a similar way too.

 ## References
-The .json files and the format information is taken from the following site.
+The .json files are provided by Nobias and the format information is taken from the following site.

 [Nobias data visualizaton](https://www.notion.so/Nobias-Data-Visualization-Project-4643ed5a100d47099ec5f20b992fd68a)